KapilVij/Customer-Churn-Analysis-Python/README.md

 ## Dataset
 The dataset consists of customer details, contract information, payment methods, tenure, monthly charges, and churn status.
 The primary objective is to understand patterns and predict customer churn effectively.

+## Python Libraries Used in This Project
+**Data Handling & Analysis**

+- pandas – For data manipulation and analysis.
+- numpy – For numerical computations.

+**Data Visualization**
+- matplotlib – For creating static visualizations.
+- seaborn – For enhanced statistical visualizations.

+**Machine Learning & Model Building**
+- scikit-learn (sklearn) – For building the Linear Regression model, evaluation, and splitting data.
+- LinearRegression – To build the regression model.
+- train_test_split – To split the dataset into training and testing sets.
+- accuracy_score, classification_report – To evaluate the model.

 ---

 ## Visualizations and Insights